sfalexwu/ximble-jekyll/_posts/2016-06-14-marketo-form-reset.md

 ---
+title: Marketo Form Reset
+date: '2016-06-14 00:00:00'
+categories: blog
 layout: blog-post
-title: 'Marketo Form Reset'
-date: 2016-06-14
 img: better-forms.jpg
 alt: Better Marketo Forms
-category: blog
+tags:
-tags: Marketo
+- Marketo
 featured_image: ''
-permalink: /blog/:title/
+permalink: "/blog/:title/"
-lead-text: 'Say goodbye to your ugly Marketo embedded forms'
+lead-text: Say goodbye to your ugly Marketo embedded forms
+slug: marketo-form-reset

 ---
 <p>A complaint I hear from most clients using Marketo is that they have ugly form stylings for their embedded forms.
 Also developers have a hard time styling the forms because Marketo doesn't use the most friendly code for the display of their forms. </p>